theresa-de-ocampo/docker-deep-dive/src/dockerfile-reference/dockerignore/README.md

 ## Listing Dockerfile and `.dockerignore`

 You can even use the `.dockerignore` file to exclude the Dockerfile and `.dockerignore` files.
 These files are still sent to the daemon because it needs them to do its job.
 But the `ADD` and `COPY` instructions do not copy them to the image.

+### Should the Dockerfile itself be mentioned in `.dockerignore`?

+It mostly boils down to personal preference.
+Some suggest to include the Dockerfile in the the Docker image (i.e., not to mention it in `.dockerignore`) as it can help the consumers of the image to understand how it was built.
+However, this is already possible using `docker history`.